firavoyage/blogging/timeln.md

 sr diverse universe auto battling.

-swimming in threads. saving some to reflections.
+surfing in threads. saving some to reflections.

 17:52